 Cat parenting is a delight, except when your feline starts tearing up your furniture or jumping up on an expensive sofa.
-Luckily, with a little time and the right tools, you can teach your cat to modify unwanted behavior — trust me, I've personally had success!
+Luckily, with a little time and the right tools, you can teach your cat to modify unwanted behavior — trust me, I've personally had success.
 The best cat repellent sprays for furniture use sound, pheromones, or strong fragrances like citrus or lavender to safely deter kitties from using your furniture as their own personal scratching post.
-The should also not stain your upholstery and be nontoxic.
-Every cat is different, though, and since you can't ask them to tell you what they like (and they wouldn't tell you, anyway) you'll want to understand how the different types of repellents work to find the one best suited for your cat.
+They should also not stain your upholstery and be nontoxic.
+Every cat is different, though, and since you can't ask them to tell you what they like (and they wouldn't tell you, anyway), you'll want to understand how the different types of repellents work to find the one best suited for your cat.

-- Pheromones: Pheromone sprays mimic the natural, calming chemicals produced by cats, putting them at ease.
+- Pheromones: Sprays can mimic the natural, calming chemicals produced by cats, putting them at ease.
 Products with these chemicals are best for felines exhibiting poor behavior due to stress, like a recent move or if they are new to your home.
-Bonus, these sprays also come in handy on long trips and vet visits.
+Bonus: These sprays also come in handy on long trips and vet visits.

-No matter which of the options you go with, the best cat deterrent sprays will also be safe for other animals in your house, and should not leave any stains behind on your couch.
-However, keep in mind that some are not recommended for leather or suede, so read product recommendations and directions carefully before using.
+No matter which of the options you go with, the best cat deterrent sprays will also be safe for other animals in your house and should not leave any stains behind on your couch.
+However, keep in mind that some are not recommended for leather or suede, so read product recommendations and directions carefully before using them.